OpenMS/pyopenms-docs/docs/source/feature_linking.rst

 The pyOpenMS feature grouping algorithms group corresponding features (e.g., of same analyte) from multiple :py:class:`~.FeatureMap` objects into a :py:class:`~.ConsensusMap`.
 Linking is primarily done based on spatial proximity (e.g., similar retention time and m/z).
-It is, thus, advisable to perform a map alignment before feature linking.
+It is, thus, advisable to perform a map alignment before features linking.

 Optionally, identification data can be considered to prevent linking of features with different identifications.